 |Weeks 3 and 4:||After roughly one month, your symptoms are likely to have markedly improved or altogether subsided.|

 One of the best ways to lower your chances of harmful withdrawal symptoms is to enter a professional treatment facility.

-The most concerning medical complication of withdrawal is seizures because they can cause irreversible brain damage.
-In addition, if you experience withdrawal-related seizure, you may be at higher risk for seizures if you withdraw from the drug again.
+The most concerning medical complications of withdrawal are seizures because they can cause irreversible brain damage.
+In addition, if you experience a withdrawal-related seizure, you may be at higher risk for seizures if you withdraw from the drug again.
 5

 Despite the widespread use of benzodiazepines, these drugs have a number of inherent health risks.
 Users may be at risk for injury, poisoning, and other complications (even when they use as indicated).
 People who take diazepam have reported falling and fracturing bones, and users who take sedatives such as alcohol with diazepam are at risk for overdose and death.
 1